ddrohan/mobile-app-dev-labs/session05/lab/md/step01.md

 - Carry out a complete refactoring of the project to
     - update existing Fragments for usage with a Navigaation Drawer
     - implement new Fragments to add in the neccessary extra functionality
+    - remove any residual classes and resources no longer needed.

 - Add Database Support to CoffeeMate to manage our coffees